Bartol Foundation Micro-Grants: Frequently Asked Questions!

 This program does not support culinary arts or horticulture.

 It says the grant is only open to artists living in Philadelphia, Chester, Montgomery or Delaware counties.
 What if I live outside of those areas but my office/studio/project takes place in Philadelphia, can I still apply?

 The application process is open only to artists who live in the specified counties and for a project that will take place in the City of Philadelphia.
 This means artists’ mailing address for their personal residence, business office or performance space must be located in Philadelphia, Chester, Montgomery or Delaware counties and specified on the application.
-If you live/work outside of the specified county areas, but your project/creative work takes place primarily in one of these counties, you may still choose to apply and offer further detail in your application.
+If you live/work outside of the specified county areas, but your project/creative work takes place in Philadelphia, you may still choose to apply and offer further detail in your application.
 Note: The voting committee may choose to give priority consideration to artists’ whose primary residence and creative work is in Philadelphia.

 One of the requirements is a letter of support?
 What is needed as a “letter of support”?

 A letter of support comes from an organization or venue that you are working with or whose support you have in order to pursue or complete your project.
 Because this is community-focused micro-grant, an artist must show some connection to successfully work within the community with an established organization or venue (i.e. “host site”).
 The letter would come from a main contact person at the organization or venue who is familiar with your project OR who is directly involved.
 The letter would confirm that you will be working on your project with the organization or at the venue, a brief sentence on what you will be doing and the span of time you will be working on the project.
 The letter should be signed and dated by this main contact person.
 There is a place on the online grant application to upload a copy of your letter which can be a copy of an email to you.